tafadzwagonera/validator/README.rst

 Defining Parameters and Services
 ________________________________

-There are two ways to define parameter and/or services in dutu.
+There are two ways to define parameters and/or services in dutu.
 The first method involves passing an associative array to Dutu's ``__construct`` method during instantion::